s-r-e-e-r-a-j/CSocket/README.md

 - Returns `true` on success, `false` on error.

-- If the certificate/key file is missing, a self-signed certificate is automatically generated.
+- If the certificate/key file is missing, a self-signed certificate and key is automatically generated.

 **Example (Server):**
 ```c